jonathan-chin/mec-cs/2023-summer/slides/08-responsive-images.md

 # Review 1/2
 Type into chat 1 thing you learned during our last class

+- responsive design: giving the user the best possible experience considering their setup.. iPhone, tablet, Computer
+- grid system: helps layout your page by dividing into 12 equal columns
+- frameworks / library
+  - code from other resources we can use in our projects
+- Materialize CSS - gives "oomph" to html
+- adding Materialize
+  - `<link rel='stylesheet' type='text/css' href='path_to_file' />`
+  - `<script src='path_to_file'></script>`
+  - can use a CDN

 ---

 # Review 2/2

 What is Responsive Design?
 Why do we need it?

+- responsive design: giving the user the best possible experience considering their setup.. iPhone, tablet, Computer

 ---